 (3) In any other case notification is to be given in a form acceptable to the Director within 24 hours after the network operator becomes aware of the occurrence of the notifiable incident.

+[Regulation 43 amended in Gazette 11 Oct 2016 p.
+4535.]

 44. Network operator to investigate and report on notifiable incidents

 (1) If a notifiable incident occurs, then, subject to subregulation (2), the network operator must —